Bealby/Milestone-Project-2/README.md

 The Website needs to be suitable for mobile devices, suiting users who want to browse the website while on the move.
-The desktop and tablet versions however will provide a more visual and exapansive user experience.
+The desktop and tablet versions however will provide a more visual and expansive user experience.

 User Stories: